sadmanalam142/Sports-Photographer-Client/README.md

 * then i ansered some question on the blogs route.
 * finally i introduced myself on the about route that's it.

-## what are the libary/framework have used in this project:
+## what are the library/framework have used in this project:
-* i have used react-bootstrap and simple bootstap framework to complete the project. what i mainly used is react libary to make the website easy to use and easy to write and read code.
+* i have used react-bootstrap and simple bootstap framework to complete the project. what i mainly used is react library to make the website easy to use and easy to write and read code.

 ## Available Scripts